Populus ciliata: Reproductive biology

-Populus ciliata is a dioecious tree which is pollinated by the wind.
+Populus ciliata is a dioecious tree pollinated by the wind.
 The fruits grow in about 3 months after pollination.
 Seed dispersal takes place from about the middle of June to the middle of July depending upon the climate.
 It can reproduce through seed and vegetative means.

 Propagation

 The seeds weigh about 15 million/kg.
-In spring, seeds disperse as soon as they mature as they have an extremely short period of viability and needs to be spread within a few days of maturing.
-Fresh seeds exhibit high viability giving a germination rate of up to 75–90%.
+In spring, seeds disperse as soon as they mature due to an extremely short period of viability of a few days after maturation.
+Fresh seeds exhibit high viability with a germination rate of up to 75–90%.

 Uses

 Food

-Populus ciliata is chopped for food and stored to be fed to livestock during the times of food shortage.
+Populus ciliata is chopped for food and stored to be fed to livestock during times of food shortage.

 Fuel

 Populus ciliata is used as fuel wood.

 Timber

-Populus ciliata wood is used for making boxes for packing purposes, also for poles, trucks and barrow-trays, coaches, furniture and cross-beams.
+Populus ciliata wood is used for making boxes for packing purposes, as well as for poles, trucks, barrow-trays, coaches, furniture and cross-beams.

 Medicine

-Bark is used to make tonic, stimulants and blood purifier.
+The bark is used to make tonics, stimulants and blood purifiers.
 The paste of the bark, when mixed with the ash of cow dung, can be used to treat muscular swellings.